mezis/mezis.github.com/_drafts/learning-part-1.md

 I hope this article will inspire some engineers to read on, and possibly apply advanced techniques to building apps that work even better for consumers!

+##### Frequently asked questions

+- _Why do you call your second set a "control set" when the litterature typically says "testing set"?_ <br/>
+  I wanted to emphasize that we're not training our ANN on a random subsample of a given data set and testing its performance on the rest;
+  but rather, using two sets consecutive in time.
+Unlike other problems where ANNs are applied, ours is more a prediction problem than a modeling problem.
+  Train on the past, control predictions on a known future.
+- _How the machine perform when you use future data but you don't apply the same subset function?_ <br/>
+  This is probably beyond what I wanted to cover in part 1; we could indeed try to learn on periods shorter or longer than a month.
+My hunch (and the results from part 2) is that, given the volume of data we have, a month is long enough to capture diverse user behaviour, and short enough to capture seasonal changes in said behaviour.<br/>
+  I did test on other months in our source data with very similar results.